walles/batterylogger/README.md

 * If the sampling service throws an exception, store the exception stack trace in a world readable file in a world readable directory.

+* Make History.createHistory() create its history by synthetic SystemStates rather than just adding history events.